 CEUCheck - Nursing CEU Requirements and TrackingCEUCheck

-Connecticut does not require general continuing education hours for RN license renewal.
-This makes it one of the few states without mandatory CE requirements for registered nurses.
+¶ Connecticut does not require general continuing education hours for RN license renewal, one of the few states without mandatory CE for registered nurses.

 Connecticut has approximately 58,000 licensed registered nurses serving a population of 3.6 million.
 The state is home to Yale New Haven Health System, Hartford HealthCare, and several other major health networks.
 Connecticut's proximity to New York City means many nurses commute across state lines or work in competitive labor markets with strong union representation.